 Frequently Asked Questions

-Is St. Theresa School (STS) affiliated with a particular local Catholic parish?
+Is St. Theresa Catholic School (STCS) affiliated with a particular local Catholic parish?

-St. Theresa School is part of the Saint Theresa Parish and the Diocese of Arlington.
+St. Theresa Catholic School is part of the Saint Theresa Parish and the Diocese of Arlington.

-How many students attend STS?
-What grades does STS accommodate?
+How many students attend STCS?
+What grades does STCS accommodate?
 How many classes are in each grade?

 Approximately 450 students are enrolled yearly, in grades K-8.
 Each grade has two classes.
 We offer full day kindergarten.
 Currently we do not offer a Pre-K program.

 What is the maximum number of students allowed in each class?

 The maximum number of students in Kindergarten is limited to 25 students and each class has a full time instructional aide.
 Grades 1-3 have part-time instructional aides in each class.
 Grade 1 is limited to 28 students.
 Grades 2-8 have a maximum class size of 30 students.

 What are St. Theresa Catholic School’s educational goals?